secretgraph/secretgraph/README.md

 # TODO

 -   validationError: use params
--   trustedKeys logic:
+-   trustedKeys logic (partly done):
     -   Needs much more work especially on gui side
         -   update trustedKeys to keys signed by already trusted keys
         -   global, with optional name, link/id
         -   if signature isn't found or named key could not be retrieved, it means it is revoked, remove orphans in this case
     -   a better ActionDialog is neccessary
--   remove/handle orphan nets (no cluster assigned)
--   implement settings/config
+-   implement settings/config (partly done)
 -   modernize ActionDialog, redesign, multi column?
--   implement shareFn and ShareDialog, Config has Special ShareDialog
+-   implement shareFn and ShareDialog, Config has a special ShareDialog
 -   update internal doc section
 -   replace json-editor by ActionConfigurator equivalent
 -   test permissions